WHAT YOU SHOULD KNOW:

 Prevent another ankle sprain:

 - Let your ankle heal: Find out how long your ligament needs to heal.
-Do not do any physical activity until your primary healthcare provider says it is okay.
+Do not do any physical activity until your healthcare provider says it is okay.
 If you start activity too soon, you may develop a more serious injury.

 - Take it slow: Slowly increase how often and how long you exercise or train.
 Sudden increases in how often you train may cause you to overstretch or tear your ligament.